insected/bobbae_gcp-wiki/Keras.md

 ### Introduction

 [Keras](https://keras.io/)     is an [awesome](https://github.com/gym0569/awesome-keras) library that wraps the efficient numerical computation libraries Theano and TensorFlow.
+Keras is a higher-level deep learning framework, which abstracts many details away, making code simpler and more concise than in PyTorch or TensorFlow, at the cost of limited hackability.
+It abstracts away the computation backend, which can be TensorFlow, Theano or CNTK.
+It does not support a PyTorch backend.

 It allows you to define and train neural network models in just a few lines of code.